Omega-3 fatty acids

 Short on time?

-Best known for:Providing energy for your body; keeping your heart, lungs, immune and endocrine systems healthy.
+Best known for:Providing energy for your body; helps to keep you heart healthy.

 Good sources: For ALA: flaxseed, canola and other plant oils.
 For EPA, DHA and DPA: fatty fish and meat from grass-fed animals.